 FHFA is committed to providing resources to America’s homeowners who have been affected by the housing crisis.
 In this section, you will find government programs to help improve your financial housing situation and information to resolve issues with the entities we regulate and supervise, Fannie Mae, Freddie Mac and the Federal Home Loan Banks.

 HARP may be the right resource for homeowners who are not struggling to make their monthly payments but have seen a drop in value of their property.
-For those not able to make monthly payments and facing foreclosure,

 If you've talked with your mortgage lender and still have issues or concerns, visit